Yojda/TAFF/testrail/README.md

 ### Run the project

-To run the project, run the following command:
+To run the project, run the following command in the root directory of the project:

 ```bash
 mvn spring-boot:run -pl backend